aln7/BloodHound/README.md

 This modified version of BloodHound is intended to be used with the Custom Queries and `bh-owned.rb` script found here: https://github.com/porterhau5/BloodHound-Owned

-The Pre-Compiled Binaries have not been updated.
-Using this app will require building from source.
+Pre-Compiled binaries of this customized app are available on the [releases page](https://github.com/porterhau5/BloodHound/releases).
+Alternatively, you could build this app from source.
 See the Quickstart guide here for more details: https://github.com/porterhau5/BloodHound-Owned#quickstart

+Everything below is from the upstream project's README.

 # Downloading BloodHound Binaries
-Pre-Compiled BloodHound binaries can be found [here](https://github.com/adaptivethreat/BloodHound/releases).
+Pre-Compiled BloodHound binaries for this customized app can be found [here](https://github.com/porterhau5/BloodHound/releases).
+Pre-Compiled BloodHound binaries for the upstream project can be found [here](https://github.com/adaptivethreat/BloodHound/releases).

 The rolling release will always be updated to the most recent source.
 Tagged releases are considered "stable" but will likely not have new features or fixes.